GeunhwaJeong/GeunhwaJeong.github.io/README-GITHUB-PAGES.md

 1. Go to your repository on GitHub
 2. Click on "Settings" tab
 3. Scroll down to "Pages" section
-4. Under "Source", select "Deploy from a branch"
+4. Under "Source", select "GitHub Actions"
-5. Select "main" branch and "/docs" folder
+5. The workflow will automatically deploy when you push to main branch

+**Important**: Make sure your repository has the following permissions:
+- Go to Settings > Actions > General
+- Under "Workflow permissions", select "Read and write permissions"
+- Check "Allow GitHub Actions to create and approve pull requests"
-6. Click "Save"
+- Click "Save"

 ## Step 5: Set Up Custom Domain (Optional)